LeZeJ/LeetCode_Java/README.md

-This resposity is used for practicing LeetCode by Java.
+This respository is used for practicing LeetCode by Java.
 Come On!!!
 GoGoGo!